ciaralynch72/destination_unknown/README.md

 Destination Unknown is a simple word guessing game that I created where the word guessed by the player is a country from around the world.
 The name is a play on the popular song Destination Unknown by Alex Gaudino which I unknowingly kept singing while I was working on this game.
 Sorry if it is now in your head also!

 The game follows the same logic as most guessing word games.
-The user is told how many chances they have, calculated to be 1.5 times the length of the word.
+The user is told how many chances they have, calculated by the length of the word.
 Every time they get a letter right it will show up in the word e.g. the user guesses 'a' this then reveals it was a correct guess and shows the word as *a*a*a.
 If the user guesses wrong then their chances decrease.
 A list of already guessed letters is shown to the user so that they can try and figure out the destination before they run out of lives.

 It is a fun game to play for all ages and is suprisingly hard at times.
 It had me learning alot about countries I had never known existed after playing.
 I really enjoyed making it as my first go at a python based project.